thelebster/example-mosquitto-simple-auth-docker/README.md

-# Running Mosquitto with auth in Docker
+# Running Mosquitto using username and password authentication

-Simple example of how to run Mosquitto with auth in Docker.
-I have used the [official Eclipse Mosquitto MQTT Broker Docker image](https://hub.docker.com/_/eclipse-mosquitto/).
+Configure Mosquitto MQTT broker to require client authentication using a valid username and password.
+Build on top of [official Eclipse Mosquitto MQTT Broker Docker image](https://hub.docker.com/_/eclipse-mosquitto/).

 ## Usage